fbuchmeier/workstation/README.md

 # workstation
-Configure a DevOps Workstation based on Ubuntu using Ansible
+Configure a DevOps Workstation based on Linux Mint (Ubuntu 18.04 Bionic) using Ansible

 ## Usage